The Immeasurable Joy Of Becoming A Black Egg Donor

 Advertisement

-“The overall egg donation experience in the United Kingdom is a struggle,” Dr Edmond explains (it's even harder in the U.S.).
+“The overall egg donation experience in the United Kingdom is a struggle,” Dr Edmond explains.
 “There is a huge demand for eggs and the supply just can’t satisfy this.
 And because of this, a lot of people from the UK have travelled to other countries to try and meet that demand.
 The problem is even more within the Black community because we have very few Black women who are willing to donate eggs.
 So any information we can get out there that lets people know that there is a huge need for Black eggs will be really helpful.”

 Similarly, both Yasmin and Journee agree that limited access to information is the biggest hurdle with Black egg donation in the United Kingdom.
 “I had to do my own research to find out whether I could even donate my eggs and I’m certain there are people out there that have no idea it's even a possibility,” Yasmin says.
 “The process needs to be explained so that people can make their own decision.
 There’s obviously a lack of knowledge out there.
 And I think that can easily be changed,” she adds.
 Journee agrees that there should be more accessible education about Black women donating eggs.
 “Most of us don’t seek to donate because we aren’t knowledgeable about it,” she shares.